-Catley, A. (2017).
-Pathways to Resilience in Pastoralist Areas: A Synthesis of Research in the Horn of Africa.
+Catley, A. (2017) Pathways to Resilience in Pastoralist Areas: A Synthesis of Research in the Horn of Africa, report.
 Boston: Feinstein International Center, Tufts University.

-Catley, A. Lind J. and Scoones I. 2012. eds.
+Catley, A. Lind J. and Scoones I. (2012) eds.
 Pastoralism and Development in Africa: Dynamic Change at the Margins.
-London: Earthscan for Routledge.
+London: Earthscan/Routledge.
 See also: The futures of pastoralism in the Horn of Africa: pathways of growth and change.
 Rev Sci Tech.
-2016, 35(2):389-403,
+2016, 35(2):389-403

-Krätli, S. and Schareika, N., 2010.
-Living off uncertainty: the intelligent animal production of dryland pastoralists.
+Krätli, S. and Schareika, N. (2010) Living off uncertainty: the intelligent animal production of dryland pastoralists.
 The European Journal of Development Research, 22(5): .605-622.
-Also: Kratli, S. et al. A House Full of Trap Doors.
+See also: Kratli, S. et al. (2015) A House Full of Trap Doors.
+IIED Discussion Paper.
 London: IIED.

 Moritz, M., Kyle, B. R., Nolan, K., Patrick, S., Shaffer, M. F. and Thampy, G (2009) Too Many People and Too Few Livestock in West Africa?
 An Evaluation of Sandford’s Thesis, Journal of Development Studies, 45: 7, 1113 — 1133.

 Nori, M. (2019) Herding Through Uncertainties: Principles and Practices.
 EUI Global Governance Programme Working Paper.
 Florence: EUI

 Reid, R.S., Fernández-Giménez, M.E. and Galvin, K.A.
 (2014) Dynamics and resilience of rangelands and pastoral peoples around the globe.
 Annual Review of Environment and Resources, vol 39, pp.217-242.